Parallel server systems with cancel-on-completion redundancy: Main results for the infinite-frame (non-truncated) system

-thus, we obtain a compact subset of $\tilde \cx^{pr}$, whose probability is $\ge 1-\delta$ uniformly in $n$ -- this means the tightness.

-A version of Theorem~\ref{th-closeness} holds for an artificial ``free'' system, where particle locations (server workloads) are {\em not} regulated at $0$; namely, they evolve in $\R$ rather than in $\R_+$, with each particle keeping moving left at constant rate $-1$ unless/until it jumps right due to a job arrival.
+\sasha{The proof of Theorem~\ref{th-closeness} uses a quadratic Lyapunov function $\Phi_2(\mathring x^n(t))$, which is a function of the set of particle locations centered by their average.
+This provides the intuition for why the bound \eqn{eq-tight-uniform} -- and the tightness of the family of distributions of $\mathring x^n(\infty)$ -- holds uniformly in $\lambda^n$.
+Informally speaking, when $\Phi_2(\mathring x^n(t))$ is large, it will have a negative drift regardless of how close the particle locations are to the boundary at $0$ -- only particle {\em relative} locations matter.
+(This, in turn, is due to the fundamental model property (b) referred to in the Introduction: ``the servers with lower workload receive larger expected additional workload of arriving jobs.'')} In fact, a version of Theorem~\ref{th-closeness} holds for an artificial ``free'' system, where particle locations (server workloads) are {\em not} regulated at $0$; namely, they evolve in $\R$ rather than in $\R_+$, with each particle keeping moving left at constant rate $-1$ unless/until it jumps right due to a job arrival.
 The corresponding result, Theorem~\ref{th-closeness-free}, is given in Section~\ref{sec-free}, where we also discuss its connection to Theorem~\ref{thm-crit-load-finite}.

+\sasha{Assumption~\ref{cond-second-moment} -- the finiteness of second moments of component sizes -- is employed in the proof of Theorem~\ref{th-closeness} in the estimates of the steady-state drift of the quadratic Lyapunov function $\Phi_2(\mathring x^n(t))$.
+Informally speaking, it guarantees that the expected increment of $\Phi_2(\mathring x^n(t))$ due to a job arrival is equal, up to a bounded additive term, to the first-order approximation of the expected increment; see \eqn{eq-generator-bound} and its proof in Section~\ref{sec-generator-bound}.}